 You could stay another night in Agra and get the train the next day to Haridwar.
 However, the prospect of entertaining our young boys on a train for 10 hours, didn’t appeal to us.
 Unfortunately there isn’t a sleeper train.
 Instead, we opted to break up the journey and ride the Gatimaan Express, the fastest train in India, to Delhi.

-By all means, stay a day or two in Delhi to take in the sights, including the Red Fort, Humayun’s Tomb and Lodi Gardens (check out this post from globetotting.com for more ideas).
+By all means, stay a day or two in Delhi to take in the sights, including the Red Fort, Humayun’s Tomb, Lodi Gardens, or even Safdarjung Tomb (check out this post from globetotting.com for more ideas).
 However, we felt the boys had perhaps seen enough palaces and forts and after a lazy morning, jumped on the 11am train to Haridwar.
 It’s supposed to only be a 5.5 hour journey.
 However, our train didn’t get in till 6pm, so we only really had time for dinner and bed once we had arrived at the hotel.

 Take a 5 minute auto ride to the cable car for Mansa Devi Temple.
 Ensure you get there early to beat the crowds (opens 7am April to October, 8am November to March).
 It’s Rs100 for everyone over 110cm.
 It’s a chaotic shuffle around the temple.
 Hold the kids high so they can see the goings on and then save processing your thoughts for the gentle cable car ride back down.